 (c) Terahertz studies and applications

-The theme based on a free conception of the researcher that uses the device and the calculation code, etc. supplied to sharing and a Collaborative Research at this center is recruited.
-It applies every single fiscal year and is examined/evaluated.
+The theme is based on a free conception of the researcher to use the device and the calculation code, etc. The application is examined/evaluated every single fiscal year.

 Laser Fusion Science (Contact scientist: Hiroyuki Shiraga (Professor))